123saga/stats202/README.md

 # stats202

-This repositoy contains all the course content, assignments for STATS 202
+This repositoy contains all the course content, assignments for STATS 202 at Stanford.